 If you’ve ever watched kids play with forts, you know firsthand how well these makeshift constructions inspire little ones.
-They tend to keep them engaged for hours so they’re just the kind of magic overwhelmed parents are looking for right now.
+They tend to keep them engaged for hours so they’re just the kind of magic parents love.
 But fort-building doesn’t just keep kids busy — it also has a range of learning benefits for children of all ages.
 Even better news — setting the stage for some fantastic fort play is super easy and requires no more than a couple items from around the house.

 A typical scene on any evening in my house involves a sheet draped over couch cushions and kitchen chairs with our kids burrowed inside.
 On one night the fort might be a dinosaur den, on another the scene for a teady bear tea party.
 As our kids have grown, their imaginary play with forts has evolved, but their special connection to these spaces remains unwavering.

 This pastime is certainly not unique to my household.
 David Sobel, an expert on outdoor early education and author of Children’s Special Places: Exploring the Role of Forts, Dens and Bush Houses in Middle Childhood, has studied the ways in which children build essential body and brain skills as they organize these small worlds.

 His research shows that the drive to wrap, enclose or cover things or oneself is rather universal.
 Also referred to as enveloping/enclosing behavioral schema, it’s one of the patterns of behavior that children all over the world repeat in their independent play.

 So, why is fort play so compelling for kids?

 The simple act of draping a sheet over a couch cushion allows kids to create their own special world.
 It’s a world where their imaginations lead to limitless possibilities and where they can practice and make sense of everything they see, hear and experience in their real, big world.
 “The special place outside serves to symbolize the special place inside,” Sobel says.
 “It’s their own private chrysalis.”